PedanticHacker/ReChess/README.md

 ### Source Code

-The source code of ReChess is written in the **Python** programming language, primarily to be launched with its 3.12 version, but you are free to make it work on one of its older versions.
-Note, though, that by using the 3.12 version, it is guaranteed that ReChess will work on Windows, Linux-based, or macOS platform.
+The source code of ReChess is written in the **Python** programming language.
+ReChess is intended to be launched with the 3.12 version of the Python interpreter.

+You are free to edit the source code and make it work for one of the older versions of the Python interpreter, but note that by using the 3.12 version, it is guaranteed that ReChess will work on Windows, Linux-based, and the macOS platform.

 ### Dependencies